t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

     })
 }
 ```
-By using a "SELECT" statement, we get the Incidents data in JSON format.
+By using a `SELECT` statement, we get the Incidents data in JSON format.
 The remaining code converts it into csv format.

 5. Now we get the user input by adding this: